-Between 1986 and 1991, from age 8 to age 13, I attended Bramcote School, a small boarding school of about 80 pupils in Scarborough, North Yorkshire.
+Between 1986 and 1991, from age 8 to age 13, I attended Bramcote School, a small boarding school (now closed) of about 80 pupils in Scarborough, North Yorkshire.

 BBC Model B

 The school was equipped with some BBC Model Bs - I can't remember how many to begin with, although we had a whole roomful by the time I left.
 The BBC Micro was a ground-breaking microcomputer produced by the British Broadcasting Corporation at a time when they still took their educational mandate seriously.
 It had 32K of RAM, an OS in ROM (so it booted in about half a second), and used 5.25" floppy disks.
 It could use a TV or a dedicated monitor, and the built-in programming language was BBC BASIC.

 The school also had three Tandy TRS-80s, one of which lived in the staff room and produced all the timetables and pupils' reports, the other two being in the Maths room.
 These were less used, although I do remember being very frustrated when it failed to load a game from tape after what seemed like an interminable wait.

 From day to day, however, computer time was somewhat scarce whereas thumb-twiddling time sitting at a desk under the watchful eye of a teacher was abundant, and so I amused myself by hacking with a pen and paper instead of a keyboard.
 I had a shiny green "Computer Programs" textbook which I was very proud of, principally because I remember Mrs Moyle, the Form I teacher, saying that my then-nemesis Alex Shepherd couldn't have one because he wasn't as serious about computers as me.